UniversalDependencies/UD_Turkish-Tourism/README.md

 # Summary

-Turkish Tourism is a domain specific treebank consisting of 19.750 manually annotated sentences and 92200 tokens.
+Turkish Tourism is a domain specific treebank consisting of 19,750 manually annotated sentences and 92,200 tokens.
 These sentences were taken from the original customer reviews of a tourism company.

 # Introduction
 Turkish Tourism is the first domain specific treebank of Turkish.
-It consists of 19.750 manually annotated sentences and and 92200 tokens.
+It consists of 19,750 manually annotated sentences and and 92,200 tokens.
 The corpus consists of hotel/restaurant reviews of a booking company.
 The data is split into half by test and training files.

 # Acknowledgments

-We wish to thank the Starlang Software Company for funding and supporting this work.
+We wish to thank the Starlang Software for funding and supporting this work.

 # Changelog